wp-plugins/itro-popup/readme.txt

 to help us continue our work.

 == Features ==
+* Can be multiple selcted pages where user want to display the popup.
+NO SHORTCUTS NEEDED!
 * Fully translated in Italian.
 Ready for multilingual translation.
 * Perfectly centered popup, also with resized windows
 * Fully and easy customizable aspect (background, border, color, etc...)